Bay of Quinte (federal electoral district)

 Bay of Quinte (Baie de Quinte) is a federal electoral district in central Ontario, Canada, centred on the Bay of Quinte.

 Bay of Quinte was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
 It came into effect upon the call of the 42nd Canadian federal election, scheduled for 19 October 2015.
 It was created out of parts of the electoral districts of Prince Edward—Hastings (62%) and Northumberland—Quinte West (38%).

 Geography

-The riding contains the municipalities of Prince Edward County, Quinte West and that part of Belleville south of Highway 401.
+The riding contains the municipalities of Prince Edward County, Quinte West and the part of Belleville south of Highway 401.